 Decline push-ups, like regular push-ups, are a great bodyweight chest exercise.
 Performing push-ups on a decline places more stress on the chest.
 Like dips, these are an excellent way to work the chest with a bodyweight exercise.
 Also, you can superset them by combing them with other chest exercises.

 The most important thing about an exercise is how you perform it.
-Everyone does the same exercises.
+Of course, everyone does the same movements.
 But what separates success from failure is the form you use to complete each exercise.

 The only reps that count are the ones you perform correctly.
 Thus, the form includes time under tension, mind-to-muscle connection, and concentric, eccentric and isometric movements.
 So here are four chest exercises that you can use to create a massive chest:

 Here is how to perform the bench press.
 First, lie down on the bench and spread your feet shoulder-width apart.
 Next, keep your back pressed against the bench throughout the lift.
 Thus, this will keep you stable and help you keep the weight moving in a straight line.